 Re/ that sloppiness: during the first break of my first actual gig with the band—at Portland's Belmont Inn—Paul took me aside and said, “Bubba [he generally called guys “Bubba” and women “Sis”], I know you're a tasteful player and all, but this just isn't working for me.
 I'm used to the keyboard player throwing up a wall of sound!”
 I replied, “Paul, I'm not a 'wall of sound' kind of guy.
 I think the music needs space to breathe.
 That wall of sound has been keeping people from hearing how good you are.”
 Paul wasn't particularly pleased with this answer, but he dropped the matter for the time being.

 The truth was that for all his talent, Paul was insecure.
 In part, his desire for the keyboards to erect a "wall of sound" was so that he had something to hide behind.
 But it was also consistent with his general tendency to desire a lot of everything.
 As I would come to learn, the concept of "less is more" was entirely foreign to Paul deLay (at salad bars, he'd famously pile on ALL the dressings because he couldn't bear to leave any of them off).
-But also, as I'd already sensed, Paul had been hiding behind that “wall of sound.”
+But again, as I'd already sensed, Paul had been hiding behind that “wall of sound.”
 All the space I was introducing to the band was scary to him; as he admitted, it made him feel naked up there.
 But to me, that was the way the music should be.
-Paul's model was raw, authentic Chicago blues, which was had a lot of emotion & spontaneity but also, often, plenty of clashing & clutter.
+Paul's model was raw, authentic Chicago blues, which featured a lot of emotion & spontaneity but also, often, plenty of clashing & clutter.
 I'd listened to Chicago blues as a teenager—even seeing greats like Muddy Waters & Buddy Guy at San Francisco's Fillmore Auditorium—but I'd been more influenced by Memphis soul music, a more spare, organized style characterized by repeating, interwoven rhythmic “parts” played by guitar, keyboard, and horns.

 Fortunately for me, saxophonist Dan Fincher, the other new member of the deLay Band, had a similar background & concept to my own.
 Dan had actually played with Paul before—in the seminal white NW blues band “Brown Sugar.”
 But Dan also had a lot of experience in & and affinity for soul music, and he loved to create & play “parts” or “riffs.”
 Long-time deLay Band guitarist Peter Dammann was a Chicago blues guy through and through—he even grew up there—but he was interested in soul music too.
 Quickly, Pete fell in playing parts with Dan and me, particularly on Paul's new original material—most of which didn't bear much relationship to Chicago blues to begin with.

 The aforementioned “Why Can't You Love Me” was the song on which the new Paul deLay Band's sound really came together.
 During the intro and verses, I started playing a repeating 2-bar riff (using the chords made famous by Miles Davis' “Freddie the Freeloader”).
 But I noticed that Dan was playing a different riff.
 When I pointed this out to him, he said he'd switch to what I was doing.
 But I liked Dan's idea too, and it occurred to me to alternate the two parts.
 That made for an interesting four-bar riff that created just the right haunting mood for Paul's lyric and harmonica playing.
 Pete picked it up, and we all agreed we had something cool and unique.
 Soon, on other songs, we went even further, adding harmonica as a fourth voice to some of our ensemble parts.
-Paul, who despite his Chicago blues purism as a player had eclectic tastes as a listener (he even loved the Lawrence Welk Show!) began creating great riffs for his tunes—often coming up with them before he had lyrics.
+Paul, who despite his Chicago blues purism as a player had eclectic tastes as a listener (he even loved the Lawrence Welk Show!), began creating great riffs for his tunes—often coming up with them before he had lyrics.
 (He'd invariably play them to us without a count-off, creating general confusion.)
 Paul welcomed input from band members on his songs, and I was able to contribute a lot.
 The absent “wall of sound” was never mentioned again!

 By November, 1990, the band was in the studio, recording “The Other One”--featuring all original material, much of it brilliant.
 Paul had been toying with songwriting for years—especially lyrics—but due to his insecurity he'd kept his songwriting under wraps, only recording a couple of original instrumentals.
 In the wake of his embarrassing drug bust, though, Paul was freed up.
 After his “perp walk” had been plastered across the front page of The Oregonian and led the local news broadcasts, Paul was past worrying about what people might say about his songs.